bibinmjose/india_retail_data/README.md

 # Background
-The retail prices of key commodities is sourced from Open Government Data platform of India.
+The retail prices of key commodities are sourced from Open Government Data platform of India.
 The dataset contains retail prices for key commodities recorded at around 75 key market centres in India.
-The granularity of the data is at a day level.
+The granularity of the data is at day level.

 ## Data Dictionary
 ```